eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 ---
 id: Prerequisites
-title:  Prerequisites.
+title: "Step 1: Install Prerequisites."
 sidebar_label: Prerequisites
 ---

-# Step 1: Install Prerequisites

 This project relies on docker and docker-compose, and git to bring the project itself in.
 It has been tested on Linux, and is expected to work on MacOS.